Perlis: History

+Geography

+Perlis is the smallest state in Malaysia, covering a total land area of 819 km2.
+Like other west coast states, it has a coastline facing the Strait of Malacca, measuring around 20.4 km (12.7 mi) from Kuala Sanglang at the border with Kedah's Kubang Pasu District up north towards the Malaysia-Thailand border near Pos Batu Putih, in the vicinity of Kuala Perlis.

+From south to north, its topographical profile consists of flat, arable lands of the Kedah–Perlis Plain dotted with numerous mogotes, and abruptly rises up high as rolling karstic hills of the Nakawan Range, which forms the natural boundary between the state and the province of Satun on the Thai side.
+In general, paddy fields dominate much of the state's landscape as the Perlisian portion of the Kedah–Perlis Plain had been utilized for rice farming since antiquity.
+Meanwhile, the Nakawan runs southwest–northeast along the Thai border from Kuala Perlis towards Kaki Bukit.
+The range is home to the 733-metre tall Mount Perlis, the highest point in the state.

+Climate

+Along with northern Kedah, the entirety of Perlis experiences tropical monsoon climate (Köppen climate classification: Am).

 Government

 Perlis is ruled by the House of Jamalullail.
-Unlike other Malaysian monarchical states, in which the ruler is a "Sultan", the Perlis ruler is called the "Raja".
+Unlike most other Malay states, in which the ruler is a "sultan", the ruler of Perlis is called the "raja".

 Legislative power in the state is exercised by the Perlis State Legislative Assembly, a unicameral chamber in which all 15 seats are elected from single-member constituencies.
 After the 2022 state election, the Perikatan Nasional coalition, led by the Malaysian Islamic Party, holds 14 of the assembly's 15 seats.

-Raja appoints Menteri Besar (Chief Minister) and an Executive Council (akin to a Cabinet).
+The raja appoints menteri besar (chief minister) and an Executive Council (akin to a Cabinet).
 Generally, the chief minister is a member of the legislative assembly who can command a majority on the assembly's floor.
-The Raja's appointment powers were at the centre of a brief constitutional crisis in the state after the 2008 general election.
-The Raja sought to appoint a Barisan Nasional assemblyman, Md Isa Sabu, as chief Minister despite Prime Minister Abdullah Badawi, who led the national coalition, nominating the incumbent Shahidan Kassim to continue in office.
-The Raja prevailed, and swore in Md Isa, who proceeded to serve a full term as chief minister.
+The raja's appointment powers were at the center of a brief constitutional crisis in the state after the 2008 general election.
+The Raja sought to appoint a Barisan Nasional assemblyman, Md Isa Sabu, as chief minister despite Prime Minister Abdullah Badawi, who led the national coalition, nominating the incumbent Shahidan Kassim to continue in office.
+The Raja prevailed and swore in Md Isa, who served a full term as chief minister.

-The state elects three members of the federal House of Representatives, for the constituencies of Arau, Kangar and Padang Besar.
-After the 2022 general election, all three seats are held by Perikatan Nasional.
+The state elects three members of the federal House of Representatives for the constituencies of Arau, Kangar and Padang Besar.
+The Perikatan Nasional has held all three seats since the 2022 general elections.

 The state also has two federal senators; like all other states, the senators are not directly elected but appointed by a vote of the state legislative assembly.

+Subdivisions

-Perlis, being the smallest state by area in Malaysia, is not divided into administrative districts.
-Nevertheless, it is still divided into several mukims (communes), namely:
+Perlis, the smallest state by area in Malaysia, is not divided into administrative districts.
+It is, however, still divided into 22 mukims (communes), namely: